Aspire + Azure Cognitive Services: Transforming Unstructured Data Preparation for Azure Search

 1. Ingesting unstructured content

 Unstructured documents, such as PDFs, Office docs, images, can be ingested and processed in Aspire.
 Regardless of the original content source (SharePoint, File Systems, or any other systems), content can be acquired efficiently and securely using Aspire connectors, which support over 27 unstructured content sources.
-In our Contoso demo scenario, EDGAR 10-K documents (company annual reports) are ingested with an Aspire connector that fetches content directly from an Azure Blob container.
+Take the Contoso scenario above, for example, companies' annual EDGAR 10-K reports can be ingested with an Aspire connector that fetches content directly from an Azure Blob container.

 2. Configuring Aspire to process content and extract text

-The acquired content is first processed in Aspire, which extracts text from the full-text EDGAR 10-K documents.
+The acquired content is first processed in Aspire, which extracts full text from the annual EDGAR 10-K reports.

 3. Integrating Aspire with Azure Cognitive Services for Text Analytics

 The processed content in Aspire is then sent to Azure Cognitive Services via REST APIs for further enhancements.
-In our demo scenario, Azure Text Analytics – a part of Cognitive Services – is used for:
+Azure Text Analytics – a part of Cognitive Services – is used for:

 In addition to the features above, Azure Text Analytics also provides language detection and sentiment analysis, which can work with text extraction to help enable sophisticated search and visualization.